HarshK200/snippets/next-js.md

 **i wanna use Montserrat so i just import Montserrat from next/font/google and make a variable of** **it subsets just write latin and the variable so you can change the font weight with css**

-`NOTE: some fonts do not have a variable format there you gotta select a font weight like for e.g. roboto`
+`NOTE: some fonts are not variable, if that's the case for you(for eg. Roboto), then you gotta select a font weight`

 ```js
 const roboto = Roboto({